 Psychotherapy helps patients understand and manage their illness, take drugs as prescribed, and handle stress more effectively.

-With treatment, one third of patients achieve significant and lasting improvement; one third improve somewhat but have intermittent relapses and residual disability; and one third are severely and permanently incapacitated.
+With treatment, one third of patients achieve significant and lasting improvement; one third improve somewhat but have intermittent relapses and residual disability; and one third are severely incapacitated.